 The Loudoun County Office of Emergency Management chairs the committee.
 A vice chair is elected by committee members.

 The LEPC meets quarterly - on the fourth Tuesday every three months - from 10:00 a.m. – 12:00 p.m.
-Meetings are held in person and virtually.
-The meeting dates and location are posted on the Loudoun County Government Master Calendar.
+Meetings are held virtually.
+The meeting dates are posted on the Loudoun County Government Master Calendar.